-Note: In order to synchronize to the end of a measurement sequence using \OPC, \OPC? or \WAI you must use SINGle Sequence mode.
+Note: To synchronize to the end of a measurement sequence using OPC, OPC? or WAI, use SINGle Sequencer mode.

 <Mode> SINGle

 Each measurement group is started one after the other in the order of definition.
 All measurement channels in a group are started simultaneously and performed once.
 After all measurements are completed, the next group is started.
 After the last group, the measurement sequence is finished.